1st1/cpython-mirror/Doc/library/inspect.rst

 .. function:: iscoroutinefunction(object)

-   Return true if the object is a :term:`coroutine function`.
+   Return true if the object is a :term:`coroutine function` (a function defined with an :keyword:`async def` syntax).

-   Coroutine functions are defined with an ``async def`` syntax, or are generators decorated with :func:`types.coroutine` or :func:`asyncio.coroutine`.

-   The function will return false for plain Python generator functions.

    .. versionadded:: 3.5

 .. function:: iscoroutine(object)

-   Return true if the object is a :term:`coroutine`.
+   Return true if the object is a :term:`coroutine` created by an :keyword:`async def` function.

-   Coroutines are results of calls of coroutine functions or generator functions decorated with :func:`types.coroutine` or :func:`asyncio.coroutine`.

-   The function will return false for plain python generators.

-   See also :class:`collections.abc.Coroutine`.

    .. versionadded:: 3.5